maximdanilchenko/radish/README.md

 server = Server(host='127.0.0.1', port=7272)
 server.run()
 ```
-After that you will see an awesome output.
+After that you will see an awesome output:
-That means that server is ready for handling connections:
 ```
 _____Serving RadishDB on 127.0.0.1:7272_____
  _  ___  _ ___   ___  ___  ___  _  ___  _ _